efrecon/dinosaurs/README.md

 ```

 The version can be passed as an argument to the scripts, so you could try
 another version (untested, unlikely to work at this point).
+You can also build
+for other architectures, for example, try specifying `--arch=linux-i386` as an
+option to the build script.